Scion tC Insurance Rates

 | Wyoming | $950 | -$118 | -11.0% |

-Opting for high physical damage deductibles could cut prices by as much as $210 a year, while buying higher liability limits will increase premiums.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $498 more each year.
+Choosing high deductibles could cut rates by as much as $210 annually, whereas increasing liability limits will push rates upward.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $498 more per year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying $1,300 to $1,800 additional each year, depending on your age.
-A high-risk auto insurance policy can be around 40% to 135% more than the average rate.
+If you like to drive fast or tend to cause accidents, you could be paying anywhere from $1,300 to $1,800 extra per year, depending on your age.
+Insurance for high-risk drivers can be from 40% to 135% more than average.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |